 A: Sensation of heavy, dull, and achy locally at the site of needles are good signs which your body will eventually grow to enjoy.
 On initial insertion of a needle, experiencing a brief “prickly” feeling can occur, however it does not last more than a couple seconds and if it does notify your acupuncturist and they will adjust the needle.
 Functional MRI’s in recent studies have shown specific cerebral activity in response to this dull, achy sensation known as “De Qi” in Chinese Medicine.
 Did you know acupuncture needles are 1/40th of a regular sized needle?
 The feeling of an acupuncture needle is NOTHING like the stinging pain of a shot or a blood draw.

 We use sterile, disposable needles.
 Pain tolerance varies with the individual but VERY often, treatment can be entirely painless.

-Q: I’m a new patient, can you tell me what to expect in a basic summary?
+Q: I’m a General New Patient, can you tell me what to expect in a basic summary?

 A: If you have not filled out your paperwork previously to your appointment, please bring a list of medications, the medication’s purpose for you, and dosages if you do not have this memorized.
 If you would like RECENT (performed within last 6 months) labs to be looked at, please email them prior to your appointment to our office: email@example.com.
 Wear clothes that are easy to adjust.
 Make SURE you eat some type of protein approximately one hour before your treatment to stabilize your blood sugar and minimize the possibility of feeling light headed or fainting.
 Do NOT brush your tongue on the day of your treatment as the practitioners will be doing a tongue diagnosis.

 Q: How much is a new patient visit (Acupuncture patient ONLY this is not pricing for LENS-see below)?